 We have two modes of mentorship - ongoing and one-time.
-For ongoing mentorship, mentors are asked to meet with their mentees at least five times during the semester-long mentoring engagement.
+For ongoing mentorship, mentors are asked to meet with their mentees at least six times during the semester-long mentoring engagement.
 For one time, mentors are asked to meet with their mentee for a 1 hour session only.
-These interactions will take place via web conferencing tools such as Skype or phone calls.
+These interactions will take place via web conferencing tools such as Zoom, Skype, or phone calls.

 How long will the commitment be?